What is the best type of roof coating?

 When used together, these two coating options cancel out each other’s R-value and ponding water cons.

 A spray polyurethane foam application must be sealed.
 The types of sealers available vary and will affect the cost.
 Below is a generalized per square foot price of the typical cost of these roof coatings in the South Florida area.
-This rough estimate does not take into account unique factors such as the amount of necessary prep work and repair, amount of ducts and other penetrations, roof access issues, or other unique circumstances that would make the coating installation more challenging.
+This rough estimate does not take into account unique factors such as the amount of necessary prep work and repair, the amount of ducts and other penetrations, roof access issues, or other unique circumstances that would make the coating installation more challenging.

 SPF + Silicone = $5.50 / Sq.
 Ft.